International SEO Audit: What 2,402 Broken Hreflang URLs Taught Us About Multi-Market Migration Risk

 How often should you conduct an international SEO audit?

 A comprehensive international SEO audit should be conducted at least once every twelve months.
-However, businesses actively expanding into new markets or making significant website changes should audit more frequently - quarterly for high-growth periods.
+However, businesses actively expanding into new markets or making significant website changes should audit more frequently, quarterly during high-growth periods.
 Between full audits, monthly monitoring of hreflang errors, indexation status and organic traffic per market through Google Search Console catches issues before they compound.
 AI search visibility should be reviewed quarterly as platforms update their content selection algorithms regularly.

 What is the difference between an international SEO audit and a standard SEO audit?